 "I have no lashes left"

-Most likely, that's not really true.
+Unfortunately, that's not true.
+Not only does your hair change over time and it's very normal for people to have thicker, healthier lashes in their youth up through their 20-30's and see their lashes degrade as they age.
+Stress, medications, thyroid/hormonal conditions, pregnancy, gut issues, strict diets, etc can all change your hair.
 We get so used to how we look with extensions on that when they aren't there we feel bald.
 It could just be your lashes were in a different state than the last time you saw them or that you are just used to seeing them super thick and full.

 Until next time, peace!